charliereese/terra_boi/README.md

 terraform apply
 ```

-You should now be able to load the dns name of the application load balancer in your browser and receive a response.
+While aws_acm_certificate_validation.cert is creating (it will hang if you don't add CNAME verification record in ACM):

+i.
+Log into AWS console, go to certificate management, and add the created CNAME record specified to the DNS configuration for your domain
-To redirect domain name to Application load balancer:
+ii.
+Redirect domain name to Application load balancer:
 	- Go to your domain registrar of choice
 	- Create alias record that points to the dns name of the application load balancer
 	- Create URL redirect record (redirect www.site.com to site.com)

+After these changes propogate (should take about an hour or two locally), your webservers should be set up, https should be working, and you should be good to go!

 **E. Other tips:**